Alice Schmidt READ MORE

 Systems Strengthening Expert

-Bridget Brown is Montrose’s Africa Regional Director, responsible for the efficient and effective implementation of Montrose programmes in the region and oversight of the Kampala office and operations, including ensuring compliance and accountability.
+Bridget Brown is Montrose’s Managing Director, providing oversight of the company's strategic direction and management and ensuring the efficient and effective implementation of Montrose programmes globally.
 She has substantial expertise in all aspects of project management, including design, start-up, implementation, client relationship management, consultant and personnel management, project closure and deliverable quality control.
-As Montrose’s representative in the region, Ms Brown is responsible for effective client relationship management and identifying and pursuing new business opportunities.

 Emily Stenning READ MORE

 Emily Stenning is a Myanmar-based education expert with 11 years’ experience in advising and delivering education policies and programmes for governments, development agencies, private sector clients and NGOs.
 These include the Asian Development Bank (ADB), Department for International Development- UK (DfID), Department of Education-UK (DfE) UNICEF and UNESCO.
 Specifically in Myanmar, Ms Stenning has worked with the Government of Myanmar at policy level on their sector-wide education reform and on designing and improving non-state education innovations focused on improving access to quality education.